mbilalf/demo-profile-api/README.md

 - I have considered User/password a separate part of Customer Account settings and not profile, thus not included in UserProfile.
 - I focussed more on API documentation and delivery of the application.
 DB implementation is missing, cuz as per my available time, I ranked it as lowest requirement.
 I hope this is not considered as a deal breaker.

-## Testing

-Three type of tests can be written:
-1. Unit tests on functionality that don't require spring environment.
-No tests written as there is not much functionality.

-2. Unit tests on code that require spring environment (e.g. controllers, services) but should be isolated from other layers of code or integrations (db, queues etc).
-   - *UserProfileControllerTest* covers few of tests.
-Tests in this class would look more relevant when DB integration is done.
-Serive and controller layer do no manipulation and simply handover the data from Db(Map currenlty).
-In that case separate unit test for UserProfileService should also be added.

-3. Integration testing - implemented as unit test without mocking the dependencies.
-This will expand and will require more configuration when integrations increase. *UserProfileControllerIntegrationTest* provides a sample integration test.

 ## Security
 Possible security solution — in micro-service pattern ideally security should be OAuth2 based.